 Is Seattle dangerous right now?

 Seattle is not too dangerous right now, and the majority of tourists will feel perfectly safe during the daytime and exploring the most attraction-dense areas.
-The crime rate in Seattle has risen over the past few years, and it is mostly property crime rather than violent crimes.
+The crime rate in Seattle has risen over the past few years, and it is mostly property crimes rather than violent crimes.
 As long as people take the proper safety precautions, avoid potentially dangerous areas at night, explore in groups, and stay aware of their surroundings, it’s perfectly safe to visit Seattle.

 Is there a lot of crime in Seattle?